-Brewed – promoting the artistry and passion behind craft beer and homebrewing.
+Brewed – promoting the artistry and passion behind craft beer, homebrewing, and the art of fermentation.

-Palate – sharing my beer related experiences with the craft beer and homebrewing communities as I continue to enjoy the never ending journey of developing my palate.
+Palate – sharing my brewing and culinary experiences with established and continously growing communities of likeminded individuals as I continue to enjoy the never ending journey of developing my palate.

-I am a 30 year old homebrewer and craft beer enthusiast living in Elizabeth, New Jersey (after 11 years in NYC).
 My craft beer journey started when I began trying Belgian, German, and other international beers while living in Israel for 2 years after High School (2004-2006).
 Since then I’ve developed a passion for developing my palate and sharing my experiences with others.
-This passion has been bolstered and enhanced by my home-brewing which I’ve been doing for 7 years (more consistently over since getting married in July of 2013).
+This passion has been bolstered and enhanced by my home-brewing which I’ve been doing for 10 years (more consistently since getting married in July of 2013).
 That being said my opinion is that each beer (commercial or home-brew) represents a new experience in developing your craft beer palate and not a way to “one-up” your fellow craft beer drinkers.
-To quote John Holl, editor of All About Beer magazine, “What it really comes down to is enjoying a glass of beer with good company regardless of the beer’s pedigree.”
+To quote respected beer writer John Holl…”What it really comes down to is enjoying a glass of beer with good company regardless of the beer’s pedigree.”
 In turn, since shifting my focus to developing my homebrewing skills and knowledge in November 2013, I’ve found that I enjoy the experience of trying new craft beers more because I am no longer worried about whether I’ll be able to try the latest beers that avid craft beer drinkers are clamoring over.

-Next, in terms of my palate…Although I am a hophead and India Pale Ale is my favorite beer style, I enjoy drinking pretty much every style under the sun.
-I have a soft spot for Belgian beers (saison is my favorite belgian beer style), German beers (especially well done pilsners, wheat beers, and doppelbocks), and barrel aged beers; some of which I buy when I’m in the mood for a “treat” or change of pace.
-I feel that part of appreciating what beer has to offer and developing one’s beer palate means going out of your comfort zone, and trying styles or specific beers you may have not liked that one time a friend let you try a beer that he or she swore was amazing.
+Next, in terms of my beer palate…Although I tend to drink saisons, IPAs, and darker beer styles more often than others.
+I have a soft spot for Belgian beers, German beers (especially well done pilsners, wheat beers, and doppelbocks), and barrel aged beers; some of which I buy when I’m in the mood for a “treat” or change of pace.
+I feel that part of appreciating what beer has to offer and developing one’s beer palate means going out of your comfort zone, and or trying styles specific beers you may have not liked that one time a friend let you try a beer that he or she swore was amazing.
 However, I admit that some styles are an “acquired taste”.
 The way I choose which beer to drink is by which beer flavor characteristic I am in the mood for e.g. roasty, hoppy, malty, spicy, complex etc. Lastly, at times I feel I need a refresher course and buy a beer from a style that I have not tried in a while, so that I can do my best to avoid getting “stuck” in my comfort zone.

 Facebook: The Brewed Palate